Corporate Governance, Accountability, and Transparency

 - views its principal responsibility as overseeing the conduct of the business and supervising management to ensure that long-term goals and strategies are met; and

-- must meet Conflict of Interest rules; adhere to the Code of Business Conduct, and the Public Accountability Principles.
+- must meet Conflict of Interest rules, adhere to the Authority’s Code of Business Conduct and the Public Accountability Principles for Canadian Airport Authorities.

-Each Director has filed a conflict of interest declaration for 2014, as required by the Authority's by-laws.
-Furthermore, all Directors are in compliance with the conflict of interest and code of conduct guidelines noted above.
+Each Director has filed a conflict of interest declaration for 2018, as required by the Authority’s by-laws.
+Furthermore, to the Authority’s knowledge, all Directors are in compliance with the conflict of interest and code of conduct guidelines noted above.

 |Minister of Transport (Government of Canada)||2|

 A Director’s term of office is a maximum of three years.
 Each Director may be re-elected for additional terms, but may not serve as a Director for more than nine years.